heutelbeck/sapl-policy-engine/sapl-documentation/6_5_NestJS.md

 Three core concepts:

-1. **Authorization subscription** -- your app sends `{ subject, action, resource, environment }` to the PDP
+1. **Authorization subscription**: your app sends `{ subject, action, resource, environment }` to the PDP.
-2. **PDP decision** -- the PDP evaluates policies and returns `PERMIT` or `DENY`, optionally with obligations, advice, or a replacement resource
+2. **PDP decision**: the PDP evaluates policies and returns `PERMIT` or `DENY`, optionally with obligations, advice, or a replacement resource.
-3. **Constraint handlers** -- registered handlers execute the policy's instructions (log, filter, transform, cap values, etc.)
+3. **Constraint handlers**: registered handlers execute the policy's instructions (log, filter, transform, cap values, etc.).

 A PDP decision looks like this: